naparuba/tanuki-www/content/pages/docs/internals/consensus.md

 A Raft cluster of 3 nodes can tolerate a single node failure, while a cluster of 5 can tolerate 2 node failures.
-The recommended configuration is to either run 3 or 5 Consul servers per datacenter.
+The recommended configuration is to either run 3 or 5 XXX servers per datacenter.
 This maximizes availability without greatly sacrificing performance.
 See below for a deployment table.

 In terms of performance, Raft is comparable to Paxos.
 Assuming stable leadership, committing a log entry requires a single round trip to half of the cluster.
 Thus performance is bound by disk I/O and network latency.
-Although Consul is not designed to be a high-throughput write system, it should handle on the order of hundreds to thousands of transactions per second depending on network and hardware configuration.
+Although XXX is not designed to be a high-throughput write system, it should handle on the order of hundreds to thousands of transactions per second depending on network and hardware configuration.

-## Raft in Consul
+## Raft in XXX

-Only Consul server nodes participate in Raft, and are part of the peer set.
+Only XXX server nodes participate in Raft, and are part of the peer set.
 All client nodes forward requests to servers.
 Part of the reason for this design is that as more members are added to the peer set, the size of the quorum also increases.
 This introduces performance problems as you may be waiting for hundreds of machines to agree on an entry instead of a handful.

-When getting started, a single Consul server is put into "bootstrap" mode.
+When getting started, a single XXX server is put into "bootstrap" mode.
 This mode allows it to self-elect as a leader.
 Once a leader is elected, other servers can be added to the peer set in a way that preserves consistency and safety.
 Eventually, bootstrap mode can be disabled, once the first few servers are added.
 See [this